 What AOD-9604 Does NOT Cause

-This list is more important than the side effects:
+This list carries more signal than the side-effect table:

-- No IGF-1 elevation — Unlike HGH or tesamorelin, no growth factor concerns
+- No IGF-1 elevation — unlike HGH or tesamorelin, no growth-factor signal recorded

-- No glucose disruption — Safe for metabolic health; no OGTT abnormalities detected
+- No glucose disruption — no OGTT abnormalities detected across the trials

-- No edema — No water retention like GHRH analogs
+- No edema — no water retention of the kind GHRH analogs produce

-- No carpal tunnel — No tingling or numbness
+- No carpal tunnel — no tingling or numbness reported

-- No antibody formation — No immunogenic response detected in trials
+- No antibody formation — no immunogenic response detected in the trials

-- No pituitary suppression — Doesn't affect your body's own GH production
+- No pituitary suppression — no effect on the body's own GH production

 FDA GRAS Status

-In 2019, AOD-9604 received Generally Recognized As Safe (GRAS) status from the FDA for use as a food ingredient — an unusual classification for a bioactive peptide.
-This reflects review of available toxicology data and is consistent with the clinical safety profile.
-GRAS status does not constitute approval for therapeutic use, but it reinforces the safety signal: the FDA reviewed the data and found no safety concerns at food-ingredient exposure levels.
+In 2019, AOD-9604 received a Generally Recognized As Safe (GRAS) designation from the FDA for use as a food ingredient — an unusual classification for a bioactive peptide.
+The designation rests on a toxicology-data review at food-ingredient exposure levels.
+It does not constitute approval for therapeutic use, and the exposure levels it covers are not the doses in the research-use protocols on this page.

 WADA Status

 AOD-9604 is prohibited by WADA (World Anti-Doping Agency) under category S2: Peptide Hormones, Growth Factors, and Related Substances⁴.
-Even though it doesn't provide significant performance enhancement and doesn't elevate IGF-1, its origin as an HGH fragment places it on the prohibited list.
+Its origin as an HGH fragment places it on the prohibited list even without significant performance enhancement or IGF-1 elevation.

 Frequently Asked Questions